Spb8Lighting/OnyxLuaScripts/README.md

 <details>
     <summary>FootPrint(sentence)</summary>
     <p>Arguments: string sentence</p>
-    <p>This function will log the in ShowCockpit sentence argument and display the author informations</p>
+    <p>This function will log the in ShowCockpit sentence argument and display the author informations and display a pop-up to user (for script ends)</p>
 </details>
 <details>
     <summary>LogActivity(text)</summary>